joachim-gassen/tidy_covid19/README.md

 ## Disclaimer

-I am an applied economist who studies the economic effects of regulatory interventions on corporate transparency.
-Related to that I am the co-speaker of the research center [TRR 266 Accounting for Transparency](https://accounting-for-transparency.de) that is funded by the German Science Foundation DFG.
+I am an applied economist studying the economic effects of regulatory interventions on corporate transparency and leading the Open Science Data Center (OSDC) of the [TRR 266 Accounting for Transparency](https://accounting-for-transparency.de), wich is funded by the German Science Foundation (DFG).

-For the TRR 266 I take responsibility for the Open Science Data Center (OSDC).
 The OSDC has the objective to make research transparent in a way that others can contribute and collaborate.

 This is the spirit that motivated me to set up this repository.
 I am clearly no epidemiologist so I will abstain from analyzing the spread of